wiredminds/autotrack/docs/source/index.rst

               trackDownloadsWithPath: false
         });

-        /* no not change below this line */ if (window.addEventListener) {
+        /* do not change below this line */ if (window.addEventListener) {
             window.addEventListener('load', wmAutoTrackObj.init, false);
         } else if (window.attachEvent) {